mosaic-jasondebolt/phoenix/Phoenix/README.md

 stacks of any Phoenix project.

 #### template-github-webhook.json
 This is a global, non-environment specific CloudFormation template.
+This template deploys a GitHub webhook on GitHub for one or more events, an API Gateawy endpoint, a Lambda webhook handler, a post webhook Lambda handler, and other resources required for launching GitHub webhooks.
+It's a very general template that can potentially be used to created dozens of GitHub webhooks of different types.
+Currently Phoenix ships with two stacks (parameter files) for this template, one for pull requests (template-github-webhook-pull-request-params.json) and another for release events (template-github-webhook-release-params.json).

 #### template-pull-request-pipeline.json
 This is a global, non-environment specific CloudFormation template.